James Vollbracht: Education Speaker & Trainer

 Review by Chinaberry Press:

-"Author Vollbracht shows us how to create change right here, right now.
-He isn't asking us to spend a lot of money or lose our lives by donating all of our time away.
-He is saying to pay attention, show up, listen.
-When kids come to your door selling something, talk to them, buy their cookies, be there, learn their names.
-He offers hundreds of ideas in this book about how individuals can bring change in simple ways.
+"Author Vollbracht offers hundreds of ideas in this book about how individuals can bring change in simple ways.
 He encourages readers to take simple steps that lead to stronger neighborhoods and communities.
 He isn't asking for the moon here; he is talking about saying hi to your neighbors, learning their names.
 The book is filled with inspiring stories of things that are already working all around the country.
 He is asking us to notice what is right with our world and support that, rather than always focusing on what is wrong.
 His point is well taken.
 Why do we pay so much attention to the minority of children who use drugs in middle school?
 Why not focus on the fact that the majority of kids don't.
 Let's work on making it cool to be drug-free by noticing and empowering the kids who are.
 And by acknowledging all the ways our kids contribute to this world, not just through academics and athletics.
 Every child has something to give!
 Vollbracht so eloquently makes the point that our children want our attention and will do anything to get it.
-Why don't we give them the attention for all that they do right instead of the little they do wrong.
+Why don't we give them the attention for all that they do right instead of the little they do wrong."

 "This is a fabulous book.
 I know it is going to make a difference in my life.
 And I am betting that it will in yours too.
 Let's do this!
 Read the book, try out a couple of ideas.
 Our kids deserve a better world."